LLNL/PYB11Generator/docs/complications.rst

   PYB11Generator_add_module(...
                             ALLOW_SKIPS ON)

 Note that the default for ``ALLOW_SKIPS`` is ``OFF`` so PYB11Generator will not skip generating files.
 You must both flip this option on and annotate the generated files with ``// PYB11skip`` for PYB11Generator to not overwrite such generated files.
-In these cases PYB11Generator will print a warning if it encounters and skips such files.
+In these cases PYB11Generator will print a warning for each file that is skipped.